How do I take a soil sample?

 SoilKit is valid for up to 10,000 square feet.
 Larger areas may require more than one test kit, and problem areas should be tested separately from otherwise healthy areas.

-After years of listening to customers in our partners’ landscape stores describe their experiences with extension office testing programs, we understand the frustration customers endure when they don’t know where to find their local extension office, don’t have the time to drive to the office, and are surprised with all the fees for what was supposed to be a “free” test.
-On top of all that, when test results finally arrive, they don’t make sense to the average homeowner or gardener.
+After years of listening to customers describe their experiences with traditional soil testing options, we understand the frustration customers endure when they don’t know where to find their local extension office or a private lab, don’t have the time to drive to the facility, don’t have time to figure out postage, are intimidated by a commonly misunderstood registration form, and the are surprised with test results that don’t make sense to the average homeowner or gardener.

 We created SoilKit to alleviate these frustrations.
-The kits can be procured online or in many lawn and garden stores.
-The registration process is all automated using scanning and satellite technology and processed online on desktop or mobile device.
-The postage-paid mailer can be dropped into your mailbox.
-The results arrive digitally via email within 48 hours of receipt at our lab.
+The kits can be purchased online, in many lawn and garden shops, and now, even offered at Alabama Cooperative Extension System offices.
+The registration process is all automated using scanning and satellite technology and processed online on desktop or mobile devices.
+The postage-paid mailer can be dropped into your mailbox and is pre-labeled.
+The results arrive digitally via email within 1-2 business days of receipt at our labs.
 The report includes easy-to-understand recommendations distilled down the products and bag quantities needed for your crop, size of growing area, and type of crop.

 What is overseeding?